Generative Visual Code Mobile World Models: Acknowledgements

 \section{Acknowledgements}

 This research was fully funded by Trillion Labs.
 We acknowledge the following members of Trillion Labs who participated in collecting the data for \tsc{MWMBench-KApps}: Hongjoon Ahn, Hyungguk Kim, Juyoung Suk, Kyuseok Kim, Suyeoung An, and Wonsuk Yang.
 Special thanks to Hongjoon Ahn and Juyoung Suk for their valuable discussions.
 We would also like to thank Haein Lee for their assistance in designing Figures \ref{fig:problem_setting}, \ref{fig:gworld}, \ref{fig:qual1}, \ref{fig:qual2}, and \ref{fig:qual3}.
+We also thank Hyungguk Kim, Hyunjin Seo, Joonkee Kim, Jungwoo Lee, Juyoung Suk, Kyuhee Jo, Minchan Jeong, Sangwon Jung, Suyeong An, Wonsuk Yang, and Yujin Kim for participating in the human evaluation study during the rebuttal phase.